Question: How Many Cases, Like My Charges, Have You Done?

 This is a very important question, and one that every potential client needs to ask.

-It is amazing how many times the big law firms can be seen in court, withdrawing from their clients case, after taking thousands of dollars from them, but when the client wasn’t willing to pay an additional thousands of dollars more, they get dropped, often with very little to no work done on the case.
+It is amazing how many times the big law firms can be seen in court, withdrawing from their client’s case, after taking thousands of dollars from them, but when the client wasn’t willing to pay additional thousands of dollars more, the lawyer withdraws from the case, often with very little to no work actually done on the case.
 With some law firms, this is their entire business plan.
 Get as much money as you can, wait for the client to miss a payment, then withdraw, without actually doing much work.

 You will not necessarily get an honest answer to this question, as that is how the vast majority of the big law firms make their money – signing people up, demanding more money, and when the client doesn’t pay, withdrawing from the case – but it is an important question to ask.